weatherlink/v2-api/_pages/tutorial.md

 ## Step 3 - Get Current Conditions Data

-Continuing with the Station ID we found in Step 1 above you will now make an API call to retrieve current conditions weather observation data.
-This is done by making an API call to the `/current/{station-id}` API path where you will replace the `{station-id}` path parameter with the Station ID from Step 1.
+Continuing with the Station ID from before, you will now make an API call to retrieve current conditions weather observation data.
+This is done by making an API call to the `/current/{station-id}` API path where you will replace the `{station-id}` path parameter with the Station ID.

 ### Step 3.1 - Collect the Parameters